What is Active Directory Security? Risks and Best Practices

 As adversaries evolve their strategies and techniques, IT, security, and operations teams must stay on top of emerging threats, follow AD security best practices, and have the right tools in place to prevent vulnerabilities.
 By using real-time monitoring, automating security tasks, and a unified set of solutions, organizations can more easily control the attack surface by ensuring access rights, security policies, and user account permissions work to defend against and not increase security risks.

-In a single platform, Tanium Converged Endpoint Management (XEM) helps organizations protect IT assets from unauthorized access, investigate suspicious activity, remediate threats, and fine-tune Active Directory security settings to reduce attack surfaces, bolstering an organization’s overall cyber defense.
+In a single platform, Tanium Converged Endpoint Management (XEM) helps organizations protect IT assets from unauthorized access, investigate suspicious activity, remediate threats, and fine-tune Active Directory and security efforts to reduce attack surfaces, bolstering an organization’s overall cyber defense.

 Our risk and compliance solutions allow you to understand the administrative realm of your enterprise by visualizing and contextualizing access rights.
 Not only can the platform identify which user accounts, groups, and endpoints have privileged access in Active Directory environments, but it can also monitor for vulnerability and compliance gaps across every managed and unmanaged endpoint in your estate and prioritize areas for reducing administrative privileges, particularly for essential assets, to minimize the potential for attacks.
 Using Tanium, you can more easily determine whether the correct access rights have been granted and better manage permissions per user.
 If you determine a user doesn’t need administration rights, you can easily remove these permissions directly within the platform to lessen the risk of lateral movement.